FarronF/limerick-council-meetings/meetings/2021/03/05-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th December 2020.md

 “I will ask at the next Meeting how many illegal scramblers and quad bikes have been seized in the

-Limerick policing district in 2019 and 2020 to date”.--- The Chief Superintendent replied as follows :
+Limerick policing district in 2019 and 2020 to date”.
+---
+The Chief Superintendent replied as follows :

 2018 :